Off-price retail company Burlington Stores (NYSE:BURL) will be reporting earnings tomorrow before market open. Here's what investors should know.

 Last quarter Burlington reported revenues of $2.17 billion, up 9.4% year on year, in line with analyst expectations.
 It was a strong quarter for the company, with an impressive beat of analysts' earnings estimates and optimistic earnings guidance for the next quarter.

 Is Burlington buy or sell heading into the earnings?
-Read our full analysis here.
+Read our full analysis here, it's free.

 This quarter analysts are expecting Burlington's revenue to grow 12.6% year on year to $2.30 billion, improving on the 11.4% year-over-year decline in revenue the company had recorded in the same quarter last year.
 Adjusted earnings are expected to come in at $0.98 per share.